The Islamic State group claims responsibility for the Istanbul church attack that killed one person

 ISTANBUL (AP) — The Islamic State group has claimed responsibility for an attack on a Roman Catholic church in Istanbul during a Sunday Mass that killed one person.

-The extremist group said in a statement late Sunday on Aamaq, the media arm of the militant group, that it “attacked a gathering of Christian unbelievers during their polytheistic ceremony” inside the Santa Maria Church in the Buyukdere neighborhood in Istanbul.
+The extremist group said in a statement late Sunday on Aamaq, the group's media arm, that it “attacked a gathering of Christian unbelievers during their polytheistic ceremony” inside the Santa Maria Church in the Buyukdere neighborhood in Istanbul.

-The 52-year-old man who was shot and killed in the attack, Tuncer Cihan, "was ... a person who had done nothing wrong.
+The 52-year-old man who was shot and killed, Tuncer Cihan, "was ... a person who had done nothing wrong.
 In fact, he wasn’t even Christian, he was Alevi,” the church’s lawyer Avsin Hatipoglu told The Associated Press, adding they would ask authorities to increase security in the area.

 Turkey’s Alevi community is one of the country’s largest religious minorities.
 Alevis identify as Muslims, though their practice is fundamentally different from Islam’s two major branches, Sunni and Shiite.

-Interior Minister Ali Yerlikaya said shortly before midnight two men, he described as members of the Islamic State group, had been arrested.
+Interior Minister Ali Yerlikaya said two men he described as members of the Islamic State group had been arrested.
 One is from Tajikistan and the other from Russia, he said, adding that police raided 30 locations and detained suspects with alleged links to the shooting.

 Istanbul police didn’t immediately respond to a request for information.

-Still reeling from the attack, the church clergy of Santa Maria opened their doors to the press on Monday, saying Mass will resume on Thursday.
-Pews and walls could be seen peppered with bullet holes.
+Still reeling from the attack, the clergy of Santa Maria opened their doors to the press on Monday, saying Mass will resume on Thursday.
+Pews and walls were peppered with bullet holes.
 A bouquet was left where Cihan was killed.

 Sukru Genc, mayor of Sariyer district where the attack took place, told the newspaper Birgun that the gunmen fled when their weapon jammed after firing two rounds.